 Whether it’s sidewalk seating or a sprawling beer garden, open-air dining gives restaurants an easy way to expand their available seating, provide customers with a unique dining experience, and maximize profits.
 In fact, some studies have found that adding a patio can help restaurants grow their revenue by more than 30%.

 But in the wake of the COVID-19 pandemic, outdoor dining has become more important than ever.
-When combined with proper safety precautions such as wearing masks and social distancing, outdoor dining has been shown to carry a lower risk of spreading the coronavirus.
+When combined with proper safety precautions such as wearing masks, outdoor dining has been shown to carry a lower risk of spreading the coronavirus.
 For restaurants, this means a patio can provide a safer way for customers to dine-in, while also providing restaurants with a valuable source of revenue.